 - HFNC is the front-line mode of noninvasive respiratory support in most patients with influenza pneumonia.

-- BiPAP may be preferred among patients with underlying COPD or asthma, who are experiencing an exacerbation of airway obstruction (i.e. COPD + influenza).
+- BiPAP is generally not preferred.
+However, BiPAP can be useful for patients with underlying COPD or asthma, who are experiencing an exacerbation of airway obstruction (i.e. COPD + influenza).
 Some patients may benefit from alternating BiPAP and HFNC (e.g. BiPAP may support the work of breathing better, but periods of HFNC may be needed to promote secretion clearance).

 - More on the selection of HFNC vs. BiPAP here.

 - Early institution of HFNC might prevent the development of diaphragmatic fatigue with eventual frank respiratory failure.
 As such, HFNC may be considered in any patient who has substantial work of breathing (e.g. severe dyspnea or respiratory rate >30 b/m).

 - Intubation may be indicated for progressive desaturation or worsening dyspnea, despite optimization of noninvasive respiratory support.